Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ### Friday, September 23rd
 **Team Members Present:**  Jacob Hinton, Brandon Kilpatrick, and David Xu
 **Time:**  5:00 pm - 7:00 pm
-**Summary:**  The programming team got together for a pair programming session and were able to implement the basic functionality of the power-up system as well as edit the camera.
+**Summary:**  The programming team got together for a pair programming session and were able to implement the basic functionality of the power-up system, as well as edit the camera.

 ___